lirandepira/qlime/Readme.md

 ## Publish to the TEST Pypi repository

-Once the version has been bumped use:
+Once the version number has been properly bumped use (note your credentials must be properly setup into your `$HOME/.pypirc` file:
 ```Shell
 rm -rf dist/
 python -m build